Skip to main content

 Before you begin, ensure you have:

-• Testnet USDC from the Circle Faucet.
+• Obtained testnet USDC from the Circle Faucet.

 • Testnet ETH (or native gas token) for the one-time deposit transaction.